REDD-PoliTO/Astar/README.md

 This library is related to the results presented in the submitted article 'A parallel programming application of the A* algorithm in Digital Rock Physics', Computers & Geosciences https://www.sciencedirect.com/journal/computers-and-geosciences

+Funded by the European Union.
+Views and opinions expressed within the document are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
+Neither the European Union or the Commission can be held responsible for them.

 GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007

 ```rb